jrs-corp/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ A short introduction - we are the JRS Corp
+🙋‍♀️ A short introduction - We are the JRS Corp <br />
-🌈 Contribution guidelines - just message us for contributions 👩‍💻 Useful resources - google
+🌈 Contribution guidelines - Just message us for contributions <br />
+👩‍💻 Useful resources - Google <br />
-🍿 Fun facts - JRS is a logistic company in Philippines 🧙 Remember, you can do mighty things with the willpower
+🍿 Fun facts - JRS is a logistic company in Philippines <br />
+🧙 Remember, you can do mighty things with the willpower <br />